Clinical Partnerships

 For more information about a partnership with us, please contact our Clinical Partnerships Team.

-Eat Breathe Thrive is a structured yoga-based intervention that focuses on teaching four core skills (functional action, embodied intimacy, inner awareness, self-regulation).
-The intervention includes yoga, experiential activities, psychoeducation, meditation, and discussion.
+Eat Breathe Thrive is a structured intervention that teaches four core skills (functional action, embodied intimacy, inner awareness, and self-regulation).
+The intervention includes embodied practices, experiential activities, skill-building, and discussion.
 Clients work on the skills with a facilitator and peer support group.

 • Ideal for: Clients in acute phases of eating disorder recovery.